 A final comment regarding the financial cost of research seems appropriate.
 While the department would like to fully subsidize student research, the departmental budget does not enable us to cover these costs.
 We do, however, have a Student Research Fund that is designed to support students' research costs and travel to conferences to present the results of their research.
 There is a maximum award of \$100 per student per semester.
-Deadlines for grant proposal submission are September 1 for Fall, February 1 for Spring, and June 1 for Summer.
 Students are additionally encouraged to apply for student research grants when available and appropriate, and to utilize departmental laboratory space and equipment.